Here are some of the frequently asked questions I get.

 When I graduated high school I initially wanted to be a social studies teacher, ended up taking archaeology as an elective, fell in love with that and decided I wanted to be a coroner.
 When I didn’t do so well in the osteology section of my forensic anthropology requirements, I decided to try cultural anthropology instead.
-This went well; I completed an ethnographic visual essay on contradictions in public spaces: people wanting to make use spots like parks or city plazas, but not taking responsibility for them.
+This went well; I completed an ethnographic visual essay on contradictions in public spaces: people wanting to make use of spots like parks or city plazas, but yet refusing to take responsibility for them.
 My project revolved around the 2011 Stanley Cup riots in Vancouver.

 By the end of my time at Simon Fraser University, I knew I wanted to be a social worker or writer of some sort.
 I decided to apply to the Broadcasting and Online Journalism program at BCIT in 2013, and I was the last person accepted for that year.

-I worked my ass off in that program (it was a really, really hard program!) and got a job as a freelance journalist about six months into the program; I was working not long after the Mount Polley tailings disaster happened and I managed to break a story on food scarcity.
-This caught the attention of the news director who hired me five months after that.
+I had to really work my ass off in that program (it was a really, really hard program!) and got a job as a freelance journalist about six months in; I was working not long after the Mount Polley tailings disaster happened and I managed to break a story on food scarcity.
+The news director then hired me five months after that.
 I worked my way up; I was a reporter, then an overnight news anchor, then a movie critic, and eventually made it to the morning desk and became the assignment editor.
-It was a lot of work, but I did well because I was (and still am) so organized.
+It was a lot of work, but I did alright because I was fairly organized.
 Not long after I became the assignment editor in 2015, I graduated from BCIT with distinction.